tevaughan/modgraph/README.md

 A few years before I met Vitebsky, I was an undergraduate at the University of Oklahoma.
 While there I had the habit of reading every issue of *Scientific American*.
-At the time (in the late 1980s), there used to be, in that magazine, a regularly appearing article, always under the same title, "Mathematical Recreations."
+At the time (in the late 1980s), there used to be, in that magazine, a regularly appearing column of words, always under the same title, "Mathematical Recreations."
 In each installment of Mathematical Recreations, the author illustrated some simple but fun mathematical idea.
 In one of those articles, the author introduced the map of squared integers under modular arithmetic.